 Be mindful of ‘traditional vaginal dilators’ – as evidenced on wikipedia below.

-vaginal dilator is an instrument used to gently stretch the vagina as therapy for vaginismus.
+A vaginal dilator is an instrument used to gently stretch the vagina as therapy for vaginismus.

 There is mixed evidence for their use, and studies have reported psychological damage from dilator treatment.
 Rectoral-fistulae have also been linked to dilator use ( causing faecal incontinence).